TLINDEN/Quietly-Confident/README.md

 regularly for any changes.
 If something happens, it will re-generate the static site.
 Just point some webserver, lighty or apache or whatever else you have at hands, to the *public_html/* directory and that's it.
+If the source directory is not a git repository it looks for filesystem changes.

 The daemon mode maintains a pidfile in the working directory, usually named *qc.pid* (can be changed in config file).
 You can also specify